 Dr Jennifer Farrar

 I am a specialist in children’s literature and literacies with a background in secondary English teaching.
-My recent ESRC-funded doctorate from the University of Glasgow (awarded 2017) was an exploration of intergenerational readers’ responses to the disruptive effects of metafiction in picturebooks, with a particular focus on their critically literate potential.
+My ESRC funded doctoral research from the University of Glasgow (2017) was an exploration of intergenerational readers’ responses to the disruptive effects of metafiction in picturebooks, with a particular focus on their critically literate potential.
 I also have an MEd in Children's Literature and Literacies from the University of Glasgow and an undergraduate degree (MA Hons) in English Literature.
-My doctoral thesis was Highly Commended by the judges of the British Educational Research Association's 2018 Doctoral Thesis Award and in 2017, I received the Scottish Educational Research Association's Estelle Brisard award for early career researchers.

 Before coming to initial teacher education, I worked as a secondary English teacher, with experience of state schools in both London and Edinburgh.
 Prior to that, I worked as an education journalist in London.